phpDocumentor/phpDocumentor/README.md

 How to use phpDocumentor?
 -------------------

-The easiest way to run phpDocumentor is by running the following command when installed via PEAR:
+The easiest way to run phpDocumentor is by running the following command:

     $ phpdoc run -d <SOURCE_DIRECTORY> -t <TARGET_DIRECTORY>

-or when you did a manual installation:

-    $ php {INSTALLATION_FOLDER}/bin/phpdoc.php run -d <SOURCE_DIRECTORY> -t <TARGET_DIRECTORY>

 This command will parse the source code provided using the `-d` argument and output it to the folder indicated by the `-t` argument.